WARN CLASS ACTION SETTLEMENT APPROVED

 On April 14, 2026, the Court granted preliminary approval of a $1.2 Million settlement in this WARN class action.
-The settlement administrator will mail notice of the settlement by first class mail to all members of the certified class within 15 days.
+The settlement administrator mailed notice of the settlement by first class mail to all members of the certified class on April 30, 2026.

 HAVE YOU MOVED?